This dough gives the perfect amount of chew and crisp. Top with our pizza sauce and one of our pizza combos or make your own.

 about 5 cups of flour plus more for kneading and dusting.
 I used Italian “00” flour but you can also use bread flour

 1 1/2 tablespoons extra virgin olive oil

-1. For the dough, whisk together 3/4 cup of the water and the yeast in a large bowl and let stand until the surface has a few little bubbles and is creamy (about 5 minutes).
+1. For the dough, whisk together 3/4 cup of the water, the sugar, and the yeast in a large bowl and let stand until the surface has a few little bubbles and is creamy (about 5 minutes).

 2. Add 1 1/2 cups water, 3 3/4 cups flour, olive oil and salt and stir until smooth.
 While stirring, gradually add up to another cup of flour until the dough starts to pull itself from the edges of the bowl.